 Ambiguous loss is a type of loss that happens when a person with dementia is physically present, but at times psychologically absent.
-A family member caring for a person with dementia may experience ongoing stress and grief due to the ambiguous loss of having a spouse or parent still here, but not present in the same way as before.
+A family member caring for a person with dementia may experience ongoing stress and grief due to the ambiguous loss of having a spouse or parent still there, but not present in the same way as before.

-This is very different from the loss and grief of sudden death, as an example, where the bereaved knows clearly that the person is gone, is often likely to receive support from family and friends, and may eventually find closure through the natural grieving process.
+This is very different from the loss and grief of sudden death, for example, where the bereaved knows clearly that the person is gone, is often likely to receive support from family and friends, and may eventually find closure through the natural grieving process.

 Ambiguous loss complicates grief.
-It's often hard for a caregiver to know whether or how to grieve when aspects of the person with dementia are lost, but aspects remain.
+It's often hard for a caregiver to know whether or how to grieve when parts of the person with dementia are lost, but aspects remain.

-Ambiguous loss confuses relationships and prevents moving on.
-A spouse may feel as if they are no longer in a marital relationship if their partner no longer knows who they are.
-The caregiver may feel like they are living in a limbo of uncertainty, unable to fully grieve or resolve the losses that have already occurred while anticipating other losses that lie ahead.
+Ambiguous loss can confuse relationships and prevent moving on.
+For example, a spouse may feel as if they are no longer in a marital relationship if their partner no longer knows who they are.
+They may feel like they are living in a state of uncertainty, unable to fully grieve or resolve the losses that have already occurred while anticipating other losses that are ahead.

-Ambiguous loss is unlike any other grief process, but it may be common for family members caring for a person with dementia.
+Ambiguous loss is unlike any other grief process, but it may be common for family and friends caring for a person with dementia.
 Understanding this concept is an important first step that can help to ease its effects.
-Strategies and guidance can then be provided to help caregivers learn how to live with ambiguous loss, and remain healthy and resilient.
+Strategies and guidance can be provided to help caregivers learn how to live with ambiguous loss, and remain healthy and resilient.